What is data mining? A definition, an overview of data mining tools, the process & applications

 • Why does a specific machine part wear out much faster than other parts?
 In factories, data mining methods are used to detect certain patterns and errors in the manufacturing process and predict preventive maintenance.

-• Abuse and fraud in healthcare are uncovered when you use data mining software and look for anomalous patterns in patient behavior, medication use, billing behavior and compare them to protocols.
+• Abuse and fraud in healthcare are uncovered when you use data mining software and look for anomalous patterns in patient behavior, medication use, and billing behavior, and compare them to protocols.

-• By deploying data mining and big data analytics in hospitals on a large scale, patterns in disease patterns and hereditary diseases come to light and the quality of care can eventually be raised to a higher level.
+• By deploying data mining and big data analytics in hospitals on a large scale, disease patterns, for example in and hereditary diseases, come to light and the quality of care can eventually be raised to a higher level.

 • In telecom, a data mining model has been used for decades by telecom providers to analyze patterns in calling behavior and switching behavior of telecom customers with the aim of retaining customers longer.